 Under the direction of a qualified music instructor, students in grades PreK through eight receive lessons in theory and music appreciation.
 A tone chimes ensemble is available for grades four through eight.
 Students in grades four through eight are also given the opportunity to take instrumental lessons, participate in band, or join the choir.
 The choir, band and tone chimes ensembles have the opportunity to perform at a variety of school functions, including religious services, assemblies and seasonal shows.

 Under the direction of a certified teacher, students in grades PreK through eight are encouraged to maintain and improve their personal fitness levels, to develop life long physical skills, and to work cooperatively with their classmates by displaying good sportsmanship in games and activities.
 Annually, students are offered the opportunity to earn the President’s Physical Fitness Award that measures their fitness level in four events.

 Students in grades PreK through four receive Spanish instruction weekly, providing students with an introduction to vocabulary and culture.
 Students in grades five through eight receive Spanish instruction twice weekly.
 An exploratory approach to world language study is provided in grades five and six.
 Students are introduced to thematic units while working with speaking and listening skills.
 A more comprehensive approach is used in grades seven and eight.
 In addition to speaking and listening development, students are introduced to reading, writing and cultural studies in the language by a qualified teacher.

 FACULTY and STAFF

-The PreKindergarten, Kindergarten and primary grade teachers are assisted by four full-time, non-instructional aides as well as one part-time non-instructional aide.
+The PreKindergarten, Kindergarten and primary grade teachers are assisted by six full-time, non-instructional aides.
 Our support staff includes two secretaries.
-Students are supervised at lunch by several cafeteria and playground aides.
+Students are supervised at lunch by a team of cafeteria and playground aides.